You are here

 • Exclusive Chartering Authority (ECA) - includes a list of Colorado districts with/without ECA.

 • Colorado Association of Charter School Authorizers (CACSA) - CACSA was formed by and serves the professional staff in Colorado authorizers who work on all tasks associated with charter school oversight.
 These education leaders created CACSA to support all of Colorado’s authorizers, with the goals of improving charter school authoring practices, the quality of charter schools, and the education for all students in the state.
+If you are a Colorado authorizer and need assistance please reach out to Executive Director Mackenzie Khan.

 Authorizer Dissemination In Conjunction with Charter School Institute

-As a part of the dissemination activities included in the Federal Charter Schools Program Grant that the Schools of Choice Unit received in 2018, the Schools of Choice unit and Charter School Institute have partnered together to release a series of case studies to support charter schools across the state enhance their practices in the following areas: annual reporting, charter renewals, and charter accountability, particularly charter accountability during COVID-19.
+As a part of the dissemination activities included in the Federal Charter Schools Program Grant that the Schools of Choice Unit received in 2018, the Schools of Choice unit and Charter School Institute partnered together to release a series of case studies to support charter schools across the state enhance their practices in the following areas: annual reporting, charter renewals, and charter accountability, particularly charter accountability during COVID-19.

 Templates

-Standard Application Template and Evaluation Standards (2021)
+Standard Application Template and Evaluation Standards (2023)

 This application has been developed in collaboration with the Colorado Association of Charter School Authorizers (CACSA), the Colorado Charter School Institute (CSI), the Colorado League of Charter Schools (CLCS) and the Colorado Department of Education (CDE).
 The application is intended to assist authorizers with creating rigorous charter review processes that also incorporate spaces for local priorities.
 Furthermore, it is designed to assist charter school founders of various backgrounds with developing proposals that meet community needs.
 This application is aligned with the Colorado Charter School Program (CCSP) grant to allow opportunities for schools to address eligibility criteria and requirements that are part of the grant application at the same time they are working on a charter application for the authorizer.